-- From a sonar view, select Menu > Sonar Setup > Scroll Speed. - 2 Select an option: - To adjust the scroll speed automatically using speed-overground or water speed data, select Auto.
+- 1 From a sonar view, select MENU > Sonar Setup > Scroll Speed. - 2 Select an option: - To adjust the scroll speed automatically using speed-overground or water speed data, select Auto.

 The Auto setting selects a scroll rate to match the boat speed, so targets in the water are drawn with the correct aspect ratio and appear less distorted.
-When viewing Garmin ClearVü or SideVü sonar views, it is recommend to use the Auto setting.
+When viewing Garmin ClearVü or SideVü sonar views or searching for structure, it is recommend to use the Auto setting.

-- To scroll faster and shows more detail, select Up. - To scroll more slowly, select Down.
+- To scroll faster, select Up. - To scroll more slowly, select Down.